onecommons/unfurl/README.md

 # WARNING: Under heavy construction!

-## What is GitErOp?
+## What is Unfurl?

-At its most ambitious, GitErOp aims to be a decentralized package manager for the Internet, enabling you to easily deploy and integrate live services.
+At its most ambitious, Unfurl aims to be a decentralized package manager for the Internet, enabling you to easily deploy and integrate live services.

 More simply, it is a tool that works with Git to record and deploy changes to your DevOps infrastructure.
-GitErOp transforms a Git repo into a reproducible history of deployed services.
+Unfurl transforms a Git repo into a reproducible history of deployed services.

 ## Goals